shijistar/enum-plus/README.md

 const weekValue: WeekValues = 1; // ✅ Correct, 1 is a valid week enum value
 const weeks: WeekValues[] = [0, 1]; // ✅ Correct, 0 and 1 are valid week enum values

-const badWeekValue: WeekValues = "Weekend"; // ❌ Type error, "Weekend" is not a number const badWeekValue: WeekValues = 8; // ❌ Error, 8 is not a valid week enum value const badWeeks: WeekValues[] = [0, 8]; // ❌ Error, 8 is not a valid week enum value
+const badWeekValue1: WeekValues = 'Weekend'; // ❌ Type error, "Weekend" is not a number const badWeekValue2: WeekValues = 8; // ❌ Error, 8 is not a valid week enum value
+const badWeeks: WeekValues[] = [0, 8]; // ❌ Error, 8 is not a valid week enum value
 ```